-The results of operations of the Company are included in the consolidated federal, New York State, New York City and other state income tax returns filed by JPMorgan Chase.
-Pursuant to a tax sharing agreement, JPMorgan Chase allocates to the Company its share of the consolidated income tax expense or benefit based upon statutory rates applied to the Company's earnings as if it were filing a separate income tax return.
-Furthermore, JPMorgan Chase will reimburse the Company currently for losses irrespective of whether the Company would utilize losses on a separate return basis.
-The Company uses the separate return adjusted for benefits-for-loss allocation methodology to provide for income taxes on all transactions recorded on the Consolidated Statement of Financial Condition.
+J.P.
+Morgan Prime is taxable as a corporation.
+As such, pursuant to a tax sharing agreement, JPMorgan Chase allocates to J.P.
+Morgan Prime its share of the consolidated income tax expense or benefit based upon statutory rates applied to its earnings as if it were filing a separate income tax return.
+Furthermore, JPMorgan Chase will reimburse J.P.
+Morgan Prime currently for losses irrespective of whether J.P.
+Morgan Prime would utilize losses on a separate return basis.
+The tax sharing agreement between JPMorgan Chase and J.P.
+Morgan Prime allows for intercompany payments to or from JPMorgan Chase for outstanding current tax assets or liabilities.

+J.P.
+Morgan Prime uses the separate return adjusted for benefits-for-loss allocation methodology to provide for income taxes on all transactions recorded on its Statement of Financial Condition.
 Valuation allowances are established when necessary to reduce deferred tax assets to an amount that in the opinion of management, is more likely than not to be realized.
-State and local income taxes are provided on the Company's taxable income at the effective income tax rate applicable to the consolidated JPMorgan Chase entity.
+State and local income taxes are provided on J.P.
+Morgan Prime's taxable income at the effective income tax rate applicable to the consolidated JPMorgan Chase entity.

 The guidance on accounting for uncertainty in income taxes describes how uncertain tax positions should be recognized, measured, presented and disclosed on the Consolidated Statement of Financial Condition.
 This guidance requires the evaluation of tax positions taken or expected to be taken in the course of preparing the Company's Consolidated Statement of Financial Condition to determine whether the tax positions are more likely than not to be realized as a tax benefit or expense in the current year.
-After-tax interest and penalties, as well as the related unrecognized tax benefits, are recognized in income tax expense.
+After-tax interest and penalties, as well as the related unrecognized tax benefits, are recognized as income tax expense.
+J.P.
+Morgan Prime has concluded that there are no significant uncertain income tax positions and related interest and penalties.
+Any historical audit adjustments for J.P.
+Morgan Securities will be reflected on its direct parent, Broker-Dealer Holdings.